Ashish-Paka/Multi-Robot_CollaborativeMapping/README.md

 ```

-# Please find the attached reports and documents in the docs folder.
-Thanks to my partners Vedant C and Akshay M.
+### Please find the attached reports and documents in the docs folder.
+Thanks to my partners Vedant C and Akshay Mahalle.